futurepixels/futurepixels.co.uk/content/cv.md

 #### Shell Energy (First Utility 2016-2019) _(2016 - present)_

-Since my time at Shell Energy (Formally First Utility) I have been able to work with many great and talented people.
-Starting as a Software Engineer, I was brought in to help with the main functionality of the web site, I helped deliver new features to the system as well as bug fixes.
+Since my time at Shell Energy (formerly First Utility) I have been able to work with many great and talented people where I've been able to extend on current skill sets as ewll as gain new ones.
+Starting as a Software Engineer, I was brought in to help with the main functionality of the web site where people would manage their meter readings by submitting online, change their tariff, as well as other general account areas.
+These are journeys used by hundreds of people a day.
+I helped deliver new features to the system as well as bug fixes.
 This was a monolithic PHP MVC application using Symfony and Zend components via Composer and based on the Yii framework as a base.
-Since then I've supported team members with bigger features and worked to become a Senior Software Engineer and to my current role of a Lead Software Engineer.
+Since then I've supported team members with bigger features like our refer-a-friend, smart awareness and booking portal, loyalty scheme, the display of weekly usage and more.
+During these products, in recognition of my efforts I've been promoted twice in four years - first to Senior Software Engineer and then to my current role of a Lead Software Engineer.

-My role of Lead Software Engineer has pushed me out of my comfort where I lead a team of software, UX, QA and API engineers to help deliver the right and best digital experience for our user base.
-Whether this is a new web app or a complete re-platforming of current systems, I try ensure that the team have the right tools and information to hand and ensure MVP's are sensibly set.
+My role as Lead Software Engineer initially pushed me out of my comfort zone.
+I lead a team of software, User Experience, Quality Assurance and API engineers to help deliver the right and best digital experience for our user base.
+Whether this is a new web app like our smart booking portal or a complete re-platforming of current systems like our monolithic codebase being split into micro front ends, I try ensure that the team have the right tools and information to hand and ensure MVPs are sensibly set.
 Working closely with the team I ensure we deliver value to both the customer and the business.
-We deliver apps that are delivering value instantly.
-Once the initial app is delivered we iterate as a team and deploy multiple changes which are driven by data taken from our internal analytic's and data collated from UX via our feedback and insight from the customer.
+We deliver apps that are adding value instantly.
+Once the initial app is delivered we iterate as a team and deploy multiple changes which are driven by analytics and data collated from UX.

 #### Presto Classical Ltd _(2014 - 2016)_

 My first task was to build an internal application to deal with how the business handles purchase orders with suppliers.
 Since then, I worked on rewriting the current website by converting the current procedural code into a fully object orientated application based on Domain Driven Design.

-Within the first year, I have implemented Jenkins, a git work flow, PHPUnit and Test Driven Design along with documenting everything from code to hardware assets to requirement specifications using Dokuwiki.
-Working with the front end developer, I have implemented build scripts to ease the compiling of CSS from SASS, installing all server-side/front-end assets and browser-sync to allow testing of multiple devices with ease, media queries and front end functionality.
+Within the first year, I have implemented Jenkins, a git workflow, PHPUnit and Test Driven Design along with DokuWiki documentation covering everything from code to hardware assets to requirement specifications using Dokuwiki.
+Working with the front end developer, I have implemented build scripts to ease the compiling of CSS from SASS, installing all server-side/front-end assets and Browsersync to allow testing of multiple devices with ease, media queries and front end functionality.

-Technically, I have designed the architecture for the new site and business application with ADR, CQRS and DDD whilst implementing [StackPHP](http://stackphp.com/) for the core whilst using packages from [The PHP League](https://thephpleague.com/) and other resources as well as building our own or contributing to projects where they can aid in easing our development.
+I designed the architecture for the new site and business application with ADR, CQRS and DDD whilst implementing [StackPHP](http://stackphp.com/) for the core whilst using packages from [The PHP League](https://thephpleague.com/) and other resources as well as building our own or contributing to projects where they can aid in easing our development.

 #### Resource Development International Ltd _(2012 - 2014)_

 Based in Coventry, RDI are an on-line educational company that delivers university qualifications worldwide.

-It is here where I have been able to extend my knowledge even further due to a great team.
-It is here I have been able to pick up knowledge on best practice, coding standards, knowledge of languages and further myself as a better and efficient developer.
+It is here where I extended my knowledge even further due to a great team.
+I was able to pick up knowledge on best practice, coding standards, a deeper knowledge of PHP and further myself as a better and more efficient developer.

-Since arriving here, I have had the opportunity to create modifications and enhancements to the internal system which is based on the Symfony2 framework whilst working with Git for the version control.
-I have also had the pleasure of creating small business web tools to help with importing/exporting data, conversion of flash based questionnaires to pure HTML using JavaScript to work with the current data and be involved with 2 separate releases of our sales site.
+I took the opportunity to create modifications and enhancements to the internal system which was based on the Symfony2 framework whilst working with Git for the version control.
+I have also had the pleasure of creating small business web tools to help with importing/exporting data, conversion of Flash based questionnaires to pure HTML using JavaScript to work with the current data and be involved with numerous releases of our sales site.

-I have also had chance to work on our Moodle platform by creating modifications, help with the theming of the new site and extend on the API connectors between our internal system and Moodle platform.
+I also had the chance to work on our Moodle platform by creating modifications, help with the theming of the new site and expand on the API connectors between our internal system and Moodle platform.

 #### Caroco Marketing Ltd _(2011 - 2012)_

-Originally just based in Birmingham, Caroco Marketing specialised on web marketing from PPC, SEO, web design, social media services and the alike.
+Originally based in Birmingham, Caroco Marketing specialised in web marketing from PPC, SEO, web design, social media services and the alike.

 My time at Caroco Marketing gave me the chance to jump into project management and start working directly with my first PHP Framework; Symfony2.
-It gave me the chance to understand what is needed when planning a large project along with how to prioritise certain tasks with both immediate and higher level managers.
+It gave me the chance to understand what is required when planning a large project along with how to prioritise tasks with both immediate and higher level managers.

-Throughout working for Caroco, I was asked to build a web app to improve business efficiency with the help of API's to feed information into our custom CRM along with creating short scripts to work with Google API's to import data into our custom reporting system.

-On the odd occasion I would also be asked to either modify current client web sites or create new ones with the typo3 micro cms framework.
+I was part of an effort to create a new in-house system to manage Google PPC as well as keyword analytics and would also be asked to either modify current client web sites or create new ones with the TYPO3 micro CMS framework.

 #### ITC Ltd _(2010 - 2011)_